wmlba/sagemaker-multi-models_endpoint/container/ReadMe.md

-# Bring-your-own Algorithm Sample
+# Bring-your-own Algorithm Sample (Implement multiple models in the same endpoint)

 This example shows how to package an algorithm for use with SageMaker.
-We have chosen a simple [scikit-learn][skl] implementation of decision trees to illustrate the procedure.
+This example uses [H2O][h2o] implementation of Autoencoder network to illustrate the procedure.

 SageMaker supports two execution modes: _training_ where the algorithm uses input data to train a new model and _serving_ where the algorithm accepts HTTP requests and uses the previously trained model to do an inference (also called "scoring", "prediction", or "transformation").